IOIT-ACM/ioit.acm/README.md

 ## data

 1. Teams
-   The `app/data/teams.py` file contains information about the members of the IOIT ACM committee, organized by year.
+   The `app/data/teams.py` file contains information about the members of the AISSMS IOIT ACM committee, organized by year.

 2. Events
    The `app/data/events.py` file contains a list of events organized by name, description, and date.
 Here's the structure: